-Although the site owner is a security consultant, he does not charge for security consultations for Houses of Worship and maintains this site as a personal ministry in appreciation for all that God has done in his life and the life of his family.
+This website owner does not charge for security services for Houses of Worship and maintains this site as a personal ministry in appreciation for all that God has done in his life and the life of his family.
 The term Houses of Worship is used simply because the site owner, although a Christian respects the religious beliefs of others and believes that Christ would have him share best security practices with all faiths in order to protect human life.
 The author has met Muslims working at military and civilian police agencies who face immense challenges in protecting their infrastructure against terrorist attacks.
-He considers it a blessing to have known and worked with these dedicated professionals and plans to post articles on this site that will benefit our international Houses of Worship.
+He considers it a blessing to have known and worked with these dedicated professionals.

 If you are a security professional and would like to post an article that will help readers improve security and safety for Houses of Worship, please send to email@example.com